suziexi/frameblends.github.io/README.md

 - Detect the cases when one sentence including more than one time/location clauses
 - Add FBL('Frame Blends') tag to the proper places in the annotation set, with proper parameters

+### Blog Report 6
+#### Monday
+- Carry on from the method of sentiment expression detection, try to expand such method to a more general sense of verb/noun conflict in order to detect frame blends
+- Begin with Penn Treebank tagging in full-text annotation data; this is a [reference](http://www.surdeanu.info/mihai/teaching/ista555-fall13/readings/PennTreebankConstituents.html) to understand the label in full-text annotation